-Requirements for the Ph.D. program in Religion are as follows.
+Requirements for the Ph.D. program in Religion are as follows:

-Fifty-four credits of coursework (18 courses) are required for the Ph.D.
 The department recognizes and embraces the fact that the study of religion is an interdisciplinary project that requires forms of knowledge and methodologies from different intellectual traditions.
 We thus encourage each student to take coursework outside the department.
 However, no more than one-fourth of all credits counted towards the Ph.D. in Religion will be accepted from other departments.
 This does not preclude a student, of course, from exceeding this credit requirement.

 Two department seminars are required and are usually taken during the first and second spring semesters of the student's career.
-The seminars will generally draw most of their required readings from the bibliographies, developed by the faculty, for the first and third Qualifying Exams, which all students are required to take (see below).
+The seminars will generally draw most of their required readings from the bibliographies, developed by the faculty, for the first and third Comprehensive Exams, which all students are required to take (see below).

 All Ph.D. students are expected to pass reading exams in both French and German.
 These exams are ideally taken during the first two to three years of the program, that is, during the student's course work and before the Qualifying Exams.
 In addition, all students are expected to obtain proficiency in the language(s) of their primary sources for their dissertation research and scholarly career, whatever those may be.
 Normally, the student's dissertation advisor and committee will determine the status of this linguistic proficiency.